 The Capezzana estate, 24 kilometres north west of Florence, is owned by the Contini Bonacossi family.
-The younger generation is now firmly in charge of the estate's 100 hectares of vineyard, with daughter Benedetta Contini Bonacossi as winemaker.
+The younger generation is now firmly in charge of the estate's 100 hectares of vineyard, with daughter Benedetta Contini Bonacossi as winemaker and Francesco Bernabei as consultant winemaker.
 The wines and the olive oil have an elegance which marks this estate out from the crowd.

-Grapes are grown on the estate's 104 hectares of vineyard which are currently being converted to organic production.
+Grapes are grown on the estate's 104 hectares of vineyard which have been converted to organic production.
 Vines are situated at approximately 150-200 metres above sea level, facing south, south-east and south-west.
 Soils are schistous clay with limestone.

 Fermentation took place in stainless steel tanks for 25 days at temperatures between 18-25°C. At the end of the alcoholic fermentation the wine was put in French oak for the malolactic fermentation and then aged in 3.5 hectolitre tonneaux for 12 months, followed by 12 months in bottle before release.

 75% Sangiovese, 15% Cabernet Sauvignon, 5% Canaiolo, 5% Cabernet Franc.

 Ruby red in colour with a restrained, elegant nose.
 Perfumes of dark cherry and liquorice give way to spice and plums on the palate.
 Rounded tannins from the Sangiovese are lifted by the cassis concentration of the Cabernet and melt into a long, perfumed finish.